 At 557 feet high, the Metal Observatory Deck allows visitors to witness all-encompassing views across the island of Siquijor.
 ‘Stations of the Cross’ can also be found within Bandilaan, making the trek somewhat of a pilgrimage for devout visitors.
 Also worth a visit is the Cantabon Cave, home to jewel-like stalagmites that glow in the dark.
 A fitting feature of a national park situated on an island famed for its mystical healers.

-If you want to enjoy some of the most spectacular national parks in Asia, why not check out our tour passes!
+If you want to enjoy some of the most spectacular national parks in Asia, why not check out our Multi Country trips!

 Wanna join the TruFam?
 For exclusive offers, latest travel news, advice and the TruStories from the road, simply fill in your details below and we'll do the rest.